PeterGeorgiapg/Smart_Wearable_IOT/Data_Set_Training/Data Aquesition Method.md

 Update the path of the folder within the Matlab code so it knows the search area.
 Also need to change the ouput naming convention.
 The code automatically ensure you dont have any duplicates when making new Wav files, (name.wav, name_1.wave, name_2.wav, etc...)

+When Recording sample data from Digilent use the following settings:
+Base: 100 ms/div
+Rate: 8 Khz

+Offset: -1.5V
+Range: 50mV/div

+Exporting data:
+- Turn off comments and headers
+- Leave Labels on

-To use this code, you need the addons on MATLAB:
+% To use this code, you need the addons on MATLAB:

 DataONEorg/matlab-dataone
 version 1.0.0.0 (64.5 MB) by Christopher Jones